You might also be interested in:

 The transcriber will keep strictly confidential all information learned during transcribing assignments.

-The transcriber will accurately transcribe the meaning of the spoken utterances made by individuals in the class or other transcribing situation.
+The transcriber will accurately transcribe the meaning of the spoken utterances made by individuals in the meeting, classroom, or other transcribing situation.

 The transcriber will accurately voice comments and questions in reverse interpreting situations.

-The transcriber will not answer student questions about class content.
-The transcriber will instead facilitate communication between the instructor and student/reader, by transcribing or voicing as needed.
+The transcriber will not answer the reader's questions about content.
+The transcriber will instead facilitate communication between the reader and the instructor, facilitator, or other participants by transcribing or voicing as needed.

-The transcriber will not offer opinions or input of any kind in classes and meetings, even if invited to do so by instructors or others.
+The transcriber will not offer opinions or input of any kind in classes or meetings, even if invited to do so by instructors or others.

 The transcriber will accept only those assignments for which he or she possesses appropriate skills.